yukaitung/lgdxrobot-docs/content/cloud/general/administration-users.md

 * **Roles**: The roles assigned to the user, which determine their access level.
   * **Role**: Search for the role by name to add it.
   * **Remove**: Click the bin icon to remove the role.

-The Email Recipient role is a special role that allows the user to receive email notifications from the system.
-It does not grant any system access.
-{.alert .alert-info}